 Jon’s Video Game Pick: Marvel’s Spider-Man – I always get flack for being the one non-gamer on the MotR website, who opts instead to watch let’s players on Youtube.
 Indeed, I went into Spider-Man having seen all of it already played through by Markcepticgrump.
 That being said, the immersive free roam setting of New York City had me hooked from the beginning.
 I opted out of the main storyline early on, more eager to explore all of NYC and discover real life and fictional landmarks and all the places Parker hid his backpacks throughout this urban jungle.
 The game does a great job at incentivizing you to do the sidequests in order to be the best Spidey possible.
 I once thought that the beat ‘em up genre had died and suffered a plummet in enjoyment and difficulty once 3D became the standard in gaming, but I always found myself adequately challenged and anxious to get better and master various combos, attacks, and gadgets in this game.
 It took everything in me not to just brute force my way through the main quests and see more of MJ, Aunt May, Martin Li, Mile Morales, and Otto Octavius, as the facial motion capture and voice acting is stunning, and I’ll admit many of the more heart wrenching scenes brought me to tears.
 On the surface level the game might seem like nothing more than Assassin’s Creed with a heavy Marvel overlay, but in reality it is the closest you’ll get to being a friendly neighborhood Spider-Man.

 Ben’s Video Game Pick: To the Moon – I had repeatedly heard how great this interactive storytelling indie game is over the past few years, and I finally got around to playing it on the Switch.
-To the Moon is set in a world where memories can be altered or erased by those who are close to death, and you play as a pair of memory specialists granting the wishes of a dying man.
+To the Moon is set in a world where those who are close to death can have some of their memories altered or erased to bring them peace, and you play as a pair of memory specialists granting the wishes of a dying man.
 In order to do so, you jump through the most important moments of his life, seeing all the highs and lows.
 What follows is a tale of love, loss, pain, and hope that’s full of instantly lovable characters, perfectly executed revelations, humorous wit, and a soulful, superb soundtrack.
 There are less than a handful of games I’ve played that pack an emotional punch as powerful as To the Moon’s, which brought me to tears quite a few times during my four-hour playthrough; and I cannot recommend it enough to those looking to experience their next great gaming story.
 Just be sure to have some tissues on standby.

 Jon’s Youtube Pick: Game of Zones – My relationship with basketball has waxed and waned over the years, but as popular culture has overlapped with sports culture I’ve found myself reinvested in the drama on and off the court.
 Game of Zones has been a huge part of me being able to re-immerse myself in the game and its surrounding plotlines.
 Using storylines and characters from Game of Thrones for comparison proves to be a strong method of satirizing everything about the NBA, from the players to the coaches, to the league heads and fans themselves.
 The series ended this summer finding the league’s current heavy hitters attempting to assert themselves as the Dream Team’s nightmare, and ascertain who, if any among them, deserves to ascend to the throne as the one and only GOAT.
 Its hilarious take on basketball goings will be missed when the league inevitably starts back up again.